-The University is committed to its diverse University community.
-However, as a result of the UK's intended departure from the EU, it is possible that immigration and/or fee rules relevant to EU and/or International students may change and these changes could come into force during the course of your programme.
+It is possible that fee rules relevant to EU students studying in the UK may change and that these changes could come into force during the course of your programme

-The Department for Exiting the European Union (DExEu) has stated that it is working with the Home Office and other Government departments to develop options to shape the UK's future immigration system.
-The University is bound to comply with applicable legislation and cannot therefore be liable for changes which affect your eligibility to study.
-However, the University will notify affected applicants as soon as reasonably possible upon becoming aware of legislative changes likely to affect immigration and/or fee rules.
+75. The University is bound to comply with applicable legislation and cannot therefore be liable for changes which affect your eligibility to study.
+However, the University would notify affected students as soon as reasonably possible upon becoming aware of legislative changes likely to affect immigration or fee rules.
+Further detail can be found in the Student Protection Plan